imbrn/v8n/docs/README.md

 Extending is at the core of v8n.
 And it's easy, too.
 All you do is pack your own validation into a function that returns a `boolean`.
 You can do as much logic in your rule as you like, all that matters is the boolean return and you're good to go.
-Once you created your function just add using `extend()`.
+Once you created your function just add it using `extend()`.
 Take a look at the [Extending](/Extending.md) page for more details and different types of rules you might want to add.